bob-606/5.easa.fi/README.md

 ## 145. In icing conditions, at which point will the most ice arise on an aeroplane?
-In icing conditions, at which point will the most ice arise on an aeroplane?
 - On the upper and lower side of the control surfaces
 - On the pitot tube and the static pressure ports
 - On the upper und lower side of the wing's trailing edge